A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Results

 \subsection{HeII luminosity vs. JWST/NIRSpec sensitivity}

 Figure~\ref{fig:HeIILuminosityVsRedshift} provides predictions of the HeII luminosity ($L_\mathrm{HeII}$) arising from \texttt{dustyGadget} galaxies hosting Pop\ IIIs as a function of redshift $z$, considering different assumptions on the Pop\ III formation efficiency $\eta_\mathrm{III}$ and mass loss.
-We estimate the average Pop\ III mass ($M_\mathrm{III}$) in Pop\ III-hosting galaxies between redshifts $\sim 6$ and $\sim 10$ and compute the resulting $L_\mathrm{HeII}$ from Equation~\ref{eq:HeIILuminosity}.
-The upper end of the red shaded regions in the plots is associated with the models assuming strong mass loss and high $\eta_\mathrm{III}$ (up to a value\footnote{This upper limit is derived by considering the ratio of the Pop\ III mass inferred for RXJ2129-z8HeII ($\sim 7.8 \times 10^5 ~ \si{M_\odot}$) to our typical Pop\ III stellar particle masses.} $\eta_\mathrm{III} = 0.3$), while the lower end is associated with no mass loss and low $\eta_\mathrm{III}$ (down to $\eta_\mathrm{III} = 0.01$).
+We estimate the average Pop\ III mass ($M_\mathrm{III} \simeq 2.24 \times 10^6 ~ \si{M_\odot}$) in Pop\ III-hosting galaxies above $M_\star \simeq 10^{7.5} ~ \si{M_\odot}$ between redshifts $\sim 6$ and $\sim 10$, and compute the resulting $L_\mathrm{HeII}$ from Equation~\ref{eq:HeIILuminosity}.
+The upper end of the shaded regions in the plots is associated with the models assuming strong mass loss and high $\eta_\mathrm{III}$ (up to a value\footnote{This upper limit is derived by considering the ratio of the Pop\ III mass inferred for RXJ2129-z8HeII ($\sim 7.8 \times 10^5 ~ \si{M_\odot}$) to our typical Pop\ III stellar particle masses.} $\eta_\mathrm{III} = 0.3$), while the lower end is associated with no mass loss and low $\eta_\mathrm{III}$ (down to $\eta_\mathrm{III} = 0.01$).
+The $L_\mathrm{HeII}$ spread is dominated by the uncertainty on $\eta_\mathrm{III}$, while the presence/absence of mass loss only accounts for a factor of order unity.
+As discussed in Section~\ref{sec:method_HeIILuminosity}, considering a different IMF can lead to lower luminosities, up to a factor $\sim 1 / 350$; moreover, these results do not account for dust absorption, which might lead to very high attenuations (up to a factor $\sim 10^{-9}$) along particularly unfavourable lines-of-sight, although along more typical lines-of-sight less than 10\% of the flux would be absorbed (see the discussion in Section~\ref{sec:discussion_dust}).
 The purple, green and blue stars provide a comparison with the luminosity of available observational candidates, i.e., LAP1\footnote{Note that, while the authors provide constraints on the expected HeII flux in LAP1, the identification of the observed feature as a HeII$\lambda$1640 line is weakened by the presence of a small blueshift relative to the Balmer lines.
 Moreover, the measured flux would require a quite extreme Pop\ III scenario.
-Hence, the authors conservatively consider the line non-detected and derive an upper limit on the HeII flux, also shown in the plot.} at $z \simeq 6.6$ \citep{Vanzella_2023}, RXJ2129-z8HeII at $z \simeq 8.2$ \citep{Wang_2022} and GN-z11\footnote{ The two points for GN-z11 in the left panel indicate two different NIRSpec/IFU measures, considering a small aperture around the HeII clump (bottom point), and a larger aperture aimed at also capturing an additional, more extended emission, possibly coming from a fainter, less significant clump (top point).
+Hence, the authors conservatively consider the line non-detected and derive an upper limit on the HeII flux, also shown in the plot.} at $z \simeq 6.6$ \citep{Vanzella_2023}, RXJ2129-z8HeII at $z \simeq 8.2$ \citep{Wang_2024} and GN-z11\footnote{ The two points for GN-z11 in the left panel indicate two different NIRSpec/IFU measures, considering a small aperture around the HeII clump (bottom point), and a larger aperture aimed at also capturing an additional, more extended emission, possibly coming from a fainter, less significant clump (top point).
 The point in the right panel refers instead to the NIRSpec/MOS measure.
-Although the two measures are consistent in terms of wavelength, comparing the fluxes is non-trivial due to the uncertainty on the exact location of the MSA shutter, and hence on the covered fraction of the putative HeII clump \citep{Maiolino_2023}.} at $z \simeq 10.6$ \citep{Maiolino_2023}.
+Although the two measures are consistent in terms of wavelength, comparing the fluxes is non-trivial due to the uncertainty on the exact location of the MSA shutter, and hence on the covered fraction of the putative HeII clump \citep{Maiolino_2024}.} at $z \simeq 10.6$ \citep{Maiolino_2024}.